 Through time, flowing water cut down into the bedrock and created the spectacular Tygarts Creek Gorge, rivaling anything found in Kentucky.
 The sheer slate gray bluffs of the gorge that rise straight from the banks and tower above you, the mild rapids and blue-green water draw paddlers to Tygarts Creek from all over Kentucky and surrounding states.
-Two floats showcase the Tygarts Creek Gorge.
-These floats are suitable for beginners and families at normal water levels, but grow more challenging at higher water.
+A 12 ½ -mile float showcases the Tygarts Creek Gorge.
+This float is suitable for beginners and families at normal water levels, but grows more challenging at higher water.

-The first float begins in downtown Olive Hill at the Tygarts Creek Rail Trail Park, adjacent to the KY 986 (Cross St.) bridge over the creek.
-The launch and parking area are on the right just before the bridge on Cross St. The take-out is at the KY 182 bridge at Carter Caves State Resort Park.
-Take U.S. 60 north out of Olive Hill to a left on KY 182.
+The float begins in downtown Olive Hill at the Olive Hill Depot Trailhead and Campground Access on Tygart Street, near the KY 986 Bridge over the creek.
+The take-out is at the KY 182 Bridge at Carter Caves State Resort Park.
+To reach the take-out, take U.S. 60 north out of Olive Hill to a left on KY 182.
 The parking area lies on the right just before you reach the bridge and entrance to the park.

-This 12.5 mile section flows low and skinny at this time of year.
-Water levels of less than 150 cubic feet per second (cfs) make this section a challenge to complete in a day.
+This pastoral section of Tygarts Creek flows low and skinny at this time of year.
+Water levels of less than 150 cubic feet per second (cfs) make this stretch a challenge to complete in a day.
 Check the flows for Tygarts Creek on the U.S. Geological Survey website at www.waterdata.usgs.gov.
 Plan on launching just after dawn and arriving at the take-out at dusk.

 Tygarts Creek, along with the nearby Little Sandy River and Kinniconick Creek, form three legendary native Kentucky muskellunge streams.
 Long before the construction of Cave Run Lake or Buckhorn Lake, the muskellunge fishing in these streams spawned a regional reputation for excellence.